 Bombardier’s first Global 6000 with the Global Vision flight deck was delivered during a ceremony on March 31 and shown publicly for the first time at the NBAA Regional Forum at Van Nuys Airport in Southern California on Thursday.
 The operator of the new Global 6000 is Wideworld Services.

 Synthetic vision system

-The Bell 525 will feature a four-display system and incorporate Bell’s new awareness, react and control (ARC) cockpit.
-Demonstrations of the G5000H in a 12-inch screen configuration are available at Garmin’s Heli-Expo booth (No. 9432).
-G5000H displays are also available in 14-inch size.
+Garmin announced the new G5000H helicopter avionics suite at Heli-Expo today, coinciding with the launch of the Bell 525 Relentless.
+The new helicopter is the launch customer for the G5000H.
+According to Garmin, the Bell 525 will feature a four-display system and incorporate Bell’s new awareness, reactive and control (ARC) cockpit.
+Garmin is displaying the G5000H in a 12-inch screen configuration this week at Heli-Expo, but displays are also available in 14-inch size.